 A student who has successfully completed graduate coursework at other accredited institutions may request an evaluation of these credits.
 A maximum of 6 graduate credits with a minimum grade of "B" may be transferred to Bellevue University.
 In cohort-based programs, no transfer credits will be accepted.

-Note: The Master of Professional Studies will allow a up to 12 graduate credits with a minimum grade of "B" to be transferred.
+Note: Select majors will allow up to 12 graduate credits with a minimum grade of "B" to be transferred.

 Transfer of Undergraduate Credits or Degrees